apache/mxnet/doc/distributed_training.md

 model = mx.model.FeedForward.create(symbol = net, X = data, ...)
 ```

+It reads data from an image record iterator, and train a model using a symbolic
-Extending it into a distributed training program is quite easy.
-We first create
+network.
+To extend it into a distributed training program, we first create a
-a `kvstore` and then pass it into the function `create`.
+`kvstore` and then pass it into the function `create`.
 The following program
 modifies the above one from stochastic gradient descent (SGD) into distributed
 asynchronous SGD: